 - Letter of recommendation from a faculty member other than the residency program director (preferably an addiction psychiatry specialist).

 - External applicants from programs outside of the University of Utah, and applicants who have finished residency training one or more years prior to application must apply through the Electronic Residency Application System (ERAS), and submit the following:

 - Two letters of reference, preferably one from an addiction psychiatry specialist.

 - Letter from residency program director covering: 1) A letter of reference reviewing the fellow’s performance, and their professional behavior, 2) detailed information indicating the applicant will have met all training requirements by the end of the academic year (June 30) prior to the start of the fellowship.

 - Release of information forms, signed by the applicant, allowing the ADP Program Director to communicate with the applicant’s current or past program director, and with current or past employers (if applicable).

 - In-training exam scores are not required, but will be reviewed if the applicant elects to send them to bolster their application.

 - Fingerprinting and a criminal background check must be completed prior to working in University of Utah outpatient clinics.

-- Qualified applicants will be invited for an in-person interview with fellowship faculty after the above materials (with the exception of #6, which can be in process, and #10, which occurs after acceptance to the program) are received.
+- Qualified applicants will be invited for an in-person interview with fellowship faculty after the above materials (with the exception of the SAMHSA Buprenorphine Waiver training, which can be in process, and the fingerprinting and a criminal background check, (which occurs after acceptance to the program) are received.

-Any questions should be directed to Mary McKinlay at:
+Any questions should be directed to the Program Coordinator,